BYLAWS OF THE GRAYSLAKE GREENERY GARDEN CLUB

 9. Horticulture Committees:

-A. Library Lane
+A. Library Lane Residence/Grayslake Senior Activity Center

 10. Garden Therapy Committee:

-11.Awards Chair, the chairman is responsible for completing an application and applying to GCI for an annual grant.
+• Is responsible for completing an application and applying to GCI for an annual grant.

-12. Scholarship Committee:
+11. Scholarship Committee:

 • Is responsible for the presentation of the scholarship funds to the winner(s).

-14. Awards and Grants Committee
+12. Awards Committee

 • Is responsible for applying for any award the BOD deems pertinent.